Municipal Accommodation Tax

 In 2025, Council directed staff to consult with residents and businesses to understand community priorities for spending the municipal portion of MAT revenue.
 These findings will guide how future MAT funds are allocated.

-This page has been developed to share information, updates, and consultation opportunities for this work.
+This page has been developed to share information, updates, and consultation opportunities.

 The Municipal Accommodation Tax (MAT) has been in effect since February 1, 2021.
-This 4 per cent tax is applied to visitors and is charged on short‑term accommodations (e.g. hotels, motels, inns, B&Bs, vacation rentals and other short‑term rentals), with stays of less than 30 days.
+This 4% tax is applied to visitors and is charged on short‑term accommodations (e.g. hotels, motels, inns, B&Bs, vacation rentals and other short‑term rentals), with stays of less than 30 days.

 MAT Revenue

-Under provincial legislation, Municipal Accommodation Tax (MAT) revenue is collected by accommodation providers and remitted to the municipality.
+Under provincial legislation, MAT revenue is collected by accommodation providers and remitted to the municipality.
 The funds are then divided between the municipality (50 per cent) and eligible tourism entities (50 per cent).
 In the County, there are two eligible tourism entities - StayPEC Accommodations Association and Visit The County.
 Their share of MAT revenue must be spent on tourism promotion and/or development.

-The municipality may use its share of MAT revenue for a broader range of purposes, though best practice suggests that these funds should support tourism.
-In recent years, the County has directed MAT funds toward roads, policing, tourism management (such as washrooms and garbage collection), and more.
+The municipality may use its share of MAT revenue for a broader range of purposes.
+In recent years, the County has directed MAT funds toward roads, by-law enforcement, public transit, tourism management (such as washrooms and garbage collection), and more.

 Developing a Strategic Framework for MAT Spending